Welcome to

-Thank you for registering your interest in joining a Sorority through Continuous Open Bidding during the Spring 2025 semester at the University of Rhode Island will begin on January 23rd, 2025!
+Thank you for your interest in Continuous Open Bidding Panhellenic aka COB during the Spring 2026 semester at the University of Rhode Island.
+COB operates as more of an informal recruitment opportunity compared to the Primary Recruitment Process in the Fall.

 Community Pre-Recruitment Events